w3c/wot/scripting/open-issues.md

 Based on current consensus (formed during scripting calls), Promises should be used for asynchronous operations with one-shot result (either success or fail), and callbacks (later Observables) should be used for asynchronous operations with multiple-shot results (e.g. open ended protocol requests such as discovery).

 * F2F: When there is one definite outcome (either success or fail) we use Promise.
 When there might be no or multiple outcomes, we use callbacks.
 * F2F: Callbacks prepare for better for multi-language support.
-Should check Observable-based solution.
+Should check Observable-based solution
+* F2F: Reach out to ECMA or similar to get statement on Observables

 ### Root API object